Woods-Toth and Paniccia Lead the Way at MRFKC1

 After a lot of shuffling in the opening laps of the Final, three drivers were able to break free from the pack.
 Daniel Ali (Kosmic) and Jake Cowden (Awesome Kart) showed that they wouldn’t be pushed around since moving up from Junior, while Khloe Drummond (TonyKart) was slotted in the middle of them.

 The three worked together for the entirety of the race until the final lap.
 Out front, Ali never surrendered the lead as he successfully defended the final lap with Drummond right on his rear bumper.
-However, Ali has accessed a one-position penalty for jumping the start, moving Drummond to the top of the podium with the big win.
+However, Ali was accessed a one-position penalty for jumping the start, moving Drummond to the top of the podium with the big win.
 Cowden had to settle for third after losing the draft in the final laps.

 In the intense race behind the leaders, early race leader Pearce Herder (Awesome Kart) arrived at the finish line in fourth, followed by David Barnes (BirelART).
 Defending champion Jordan Prior (BirelART) finished sixth after starting the Final from the rear of the grid due to a crash in the PreFinal.